danielhrisca/asammdf/documentation/index.rst

 * numexpr : for algebraic and rational channel conversions
 * matplotlib : for Signal plotting
 * pandas : for DataFrame export
+* h5py : for HDF5 export
+* xlsxwriter : for Excel export

 Installation
 ------------